LAST UPDATED: 1/20/23 – Predicting Amazing Sunrises and Sunsets

 Cloud Cover and Type of Clouds

-Arguably the single most important weather factor in determining whether or not there will be a fantastic sunrise or sunset is the clouds.
+Arguably the single most important weather factor in predicting amazing sunrises and sunsets is the clouds.
 The type of clouds in the sky, the thickness of the cloud cover, and the height of the clouds all play very important factors in creating a great sunrise or sunset.

 The proper clouds in the proper position will reflect the long-wave colors and act as a sort of canvas to display a brilliant sunrise or sunset.
 On the other hand, if there aren’t enough clouds in the sky, it gets too overcast, or the clouds are in the wrong position, it can mute an otherwise fantastically colored sky.